 Causes, Symptoms & Treatment

-There are a number of reasons why your dog may start scratching, licking, or biting at their fur.
+There are several reasons why your dog may start scratching, licking, or biting at their fur.
 Some of the more common dog skin problems include:

 This is a skin irritation that develops due to contact with certain substances, such as grass, dirt, and plants.
 Symptoms include itchy/dry or cracked skin, rashes, blisters, redness, or swelling.